Sexual Harassment Training

 - If there is no policy, talk with a supervisor, either their own supervisor, the supervisor of the person who is the harasser, or any supervisor in the organization.
 Explain what has happened and ask for that person’s help in getting the behavior to stop.

-- File a charge of sex discrimination with the EEOC to complain about the harassment.
-There are specific time limits for filing a charge with the EEOC (180 or 300 days, depending on the work), so the employee must act promptly.
+- File a charge of sex discrimination with the appropriate state agency or with the EEOC to complain about the harassment.
+There are specific time limits for filing a charge with the EEOC (180 or 300 days, depending on the workplace), so the employee must act promptly.

 Reporting to the Employer